FourInchKnife/salthin-mods/README.md

 Make sure you copy the folder called `.git/`.
 You may need show hidden files enabled to be able to see it.
 If you get a warning that says something like "the mods directory already exists" you should click confirm or overwrite.
 Run the game to make sure all mods load.

 To update your mods folder on Linux, use the command `cd ~/.minecraft/salthin-mods/ && git fetch && git clone` in Terminal.
-Update instructions for Windows will come later.
+On Windows, use the command
+`cd ~/Appdata/Roaming/.minecraft/salthin-mods/ && git fetch && git pull` *Note: this is untested and probably won't work*.